Geometric constant term functor(s): Proof of t:main adj : constructing the unit of the adjunction

 This follows from Grothendieck's ``Crit\`ere de platitude par fibres" (Corollary 11.3.11 from EGA IV-3).
 Here is a direct proof (which is much shorter than the proof of ``Crit\`ere de platitude par fibres"):

-\begin{proof} It suffices to show that $f$ is etale at any $y'\in Y'$.
+\begin{proof} It suffices to show that $f$ is \'etale at any $y'\in Y'$.
 Let $y$ and $s$ be the images of $y'$ in $Y$ and $S$.
-Let $A$ be the completed local ring of $S$ at $s$ and $m$ its maximal ideal.
+Let $A$ be the completed local ring of $S$ at $s$.
 Let $B$ be the completed local ring of $Y$ at $y$.
 Let $B'$ be the completed local ring of $Y'$ at $y'$.
-Then $B$ is a finite $A$-algebra and $B'=B/I$ for some ideal $I$.
-The problem is to show that $I=0$.
+The problem is to show that the homomorphism $\varphi :B\to B'$ induced by $f$ is an isomorphism.

+By assumption, $\varphi$ induces an isomorphism $B/m B\iso B'/mB'$, where $m$ is the maximal ideal of $A$.
+Since $B'$ is $m$-adically complete this implies that $\varphi$ is surjective.
+It remains to show that the ideal $I:=\Ker (B\to B')$ equals 0.
+Since $B'$ is flat over $A$ we have an exact sequence